revk/ESP32-Remote/README.md

 ## BLE working

-- A BLE announcement advises current settings, and a Faikin can be set to use this as a control input.
+- A BLE announcement advises current settings, and a Faikout can be set to use this as a control input.
 - The BLE can announce in a number of common temperature sensor modes instead (BTHome v1 and v2).

-To link to Faikin.
+To link to Faikout.

-- Ensure you have a sensible hostname for Faikin and the remote.
+- Ensure you have a sensible hostname for Faikout and the remote.
-- On Faikin, enable BLE and select `Remote:` and the name for the remote.
+- On Faikout, enable BLE and select `Remote:` and the name for the remote.
-- Once that is done you should be able to select the Faikin by name as the A/C on the Remote settings
+- Once that is done you should be able to select the Faikout by name as the A/C on the Remote settings

 ## Fan/radiator

-In addition to working with the Faikin this can send MQTT messages to turn on or off a fan or radiator.
+In addition to working with the Faikout this can send MQTT messages to turn on or off a fan or radiator.

 - The radiator mode is typically where heating is cheaper than using an air conditioning unit.
 - The fan control applies when (configurable) high CO₂ or high humidity.